asemio/SZXX/README.md

 ### Xlsx.parse_date

-XLSX dates are stored as floats.
-This function converts from a `float` to a `Date.t`.
+XLSX dates are usually stored as floats.
+This function converts from a `float` to a `Ptime.date`.

-Note: the XLSX type `Date` exists, but it's rarely ever used.
+Note: the XLSX type `Date` also exists, but it's rarely seen.

 ### Xlsx.parse_datetime

 XLSX datetimes are stored as floats.
-This function converts from a `float` to a `Time_float.t`.
+This function converts from a `float` to a `Ptime.t`.

 ### Xlsx.index_of_column